Ways to cut the cost of your Bathroom Renovation.

 When shopping for your bathroom tiles, you will come across both ceramic and porcelain varieties.
 We always advise our customers to use porcelain tiles on the floor in their bathroom renovations as porcelain is stronger, able to withstand greater movement and the colour runs right through the entire tile, not just on the glazed coating as is the case with ceramic tiles.
 This means if something is dropped on the floor and a tile incurs a chip, it is not as noticeable.
 Porcelain tiles are a little more expensive than ceramic.
 While as we previously mentioned, we recommend porcelain tiles on the floor, they provide no such advantage on walls.
 So if your bathroom renovation budget is limited, choose ceramic wall tiles.
 This alone is a considerable saving, especially if the intent is to tile to the ceiling.

 Incorporating a feature wall in the bathroom can be done in many ways.
 Most look to feature tiles to create that special look in the bathroom by tiling a single wall or part thereof.
 However, feature tiles are quite expensive and increase the cost of tiles even if chosen for a small area.
 Feature walls add much needed character to a bathroom, although feature walls do not require a special tile to be effective.
 Simply choosing a wall tile that is the same size as the other wall tiles, but in a contrasting colour alone creates an amazing effect.
 A fantastic effect is to select a wall tile in the same colour as your floor tile for your feature wall.
-As a general rule when choosing colours for bathroom tiles, is to keep your tile colours limited to 3 at most.
+Alternatively, rather than using a wall for your feature, why not consider tiling the walls white and choosing the floor tile as your feature.
+A feature floor is ideal for smaller sized bathrooms such as ensuite and powder rooms.
+Remember, as a general rule when choosing colours for bathroom tiles, is to keep your tile colours limited to 3 at most.

-Master Bathrooms & Kitchens is a bathroom and kitchen renovation company that has been renovating homes beautiful for over 24 years.
-We pride ourselves not only on our high level of workmanship but in addition, our ability to renovate your bathroom and kitchen to suit your individual style and needs while ensuring its stays within your budget.
-Peruse our website for more valuable renovation advice or simply call us on (02)9899-9330 to discuss your renovation and organise an in home quotation today!
+Master Bathrooms & Kitchens is a bathroom and kitchen renovation company that has been renovating homes beautiful since 1995.
+We are family owned and operated and can offer advice and expertise that only comes with years of experience.
+Be sure to peruse our website for more valuable renovation advice or simply call us on (02)9899-9330 to discuss your renovation and organise an in home quotation today!

 See our video below of just some of our beautiful bathroom and kitchen renovations: